JixiangFan/web/_pages/about.md

 ---
-layout: home
+layout: single
-permalink: /
+title: "About"
-title: "Jixiang Fan"
+permalink: /about/
 author_profile: true
 ---